Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 Planted Microgreen Grow Mats

 It was easy to plant the mats, but due to their fluffy texture, we found it hard to level the surface of either grow mat.
-Because of this, the seeds have a tendency to roll into the depressions on the mats.
+Because of this, the seeds tend to roll into the depressions on the mats.

 microgreen grow mats with seed